chowbran/ZotPie-Public/Deliverable 4/README.md

 #README
 This folder contains the documentation for Deliverable 4, see "Deliverable 4 Report.pdf" for the report.

+@current working version of project: [here](https://github.com/CSCC01-Fall2015/team15-course-project/tree/master/ZotPie%20UI/ZotPieApp/ZotPieApp)